 New piece published in Georgetown Journal of International Affairs: “The Missing Piece of the Green New Deal”.
 Morgan Bazilian works as second author with Joshua Busby.
+April 29, 2019.

 Chris Elvidge hosts meeting with members of Rocky Mountain Institute and Mark Davis & Alessandra Kortenhorst from CH4STOP to discuss natural gas flaring and combatting the issue.
+April 23, 2019.

 Payne Institute Executive Director Morgan Bazilian collaborates on new piece discussing Colorado’s role in the future of space mining.
+April 16, 2019.

 Payne Institute Executive Director Morgan Bazilian participated in the symposium as chair for the International Energy Transitions discussion session.
+April 1-2, 2019.

 PAYNE INSTITUTE EXECUTIVE DIRECTOR COLLABORATES ON NEW PIECE: “PLANNING POWER SYSTEMS IN FRAGILE AND CONFLICT-AFFECTED STATES”

 Executive Director Morgan Bazilian works with colleagues from John’s Hopkins and World Bank on power systems piece published by Nature Energy.
+April 2019.

 Payne Institute Executive director collaborates on new piece regarding the South Sudan case study on building conflict uncertainty regarding electricity planning.
+April 2019.

 Payne Institute Executive Director Morgan Bazilian collaborates on a new piece discussing the global energy transformation.
+April 2019.

 Dr. H. Sebnem Duzgan and colleagues receive second place in the Labor Category at the Data for Refugees (D4R) competition for their piece on the Syrian refugee crisis.
+January 2019.

 Leading thinkers and practitioners in the disciplines of oil and gas volatility gather to consider the affects volatile energy prices have had on the Rocky Mountain region, including those on local and state governments.
+January 18, 2019.

 PAYNE INSTITUTE EXECUTIVE DIRECTOR TO SPEAK AT COLUMBIA UNIVERSITY

 PAYNE INSTITUTE EXECUTIVE DIRECTOR TO SPEAK AT MIT

-Monday 11/26, Mark O’Malley from NREL, and Friday 11/30, Ben Hobbs from Johns Hopkins
+November 26, 2018, Mark O’Malley from NREL, and November 30, 2018, Ben Hobbs from Johns Hopkins.

 OPINION PIECE IN FORBES FROM PAYNE INSTITUTE EXECUTIVE DIRECTOR AND SENIOR DIRECTOR, CENTER FOR ENERGY STUDIES AT RICE UNIVERSITY’S BAKER INSTITUTE FOR PUBLIC POLICY